DutiesWHAT IS THE LARGE BUSINESS AND INTERNATIONAL (LBI)DIVISION?

 - Alternative work schedule, staggered work hours or telework may be available.

-, applicants who applied after the initial cutoff date who place in the highest category will be considered next.
-Selections from this announcement may be made no later than (NLT)
+applicants who applied after the initial cutoff date who place in the highest quality group will be considered next.
+Selections from this announcement may be made no later than (NLT) July 10, 2024.